"Okay, I'll be there," I said quietly, my voice carrying just enough to reach the maid before her footsteps faded down the corridor.

 Identity: Villain in the Novel "Saint's Odyssey"]

-"Nothing," I lied smoothly.
+"Nothing important," I lied smoothly.
 "Just wondering what's for breakfast."

-Taking a steadying breath, I pushed the doors open.
+I pushed the doors open.

-I activated the system's analysis almost reflexively.
+I activated the system's analysis function.

 [Status